matveimug/en/docs/intro/index.md

-## Preamble to Your Studies

-### Before we start
+## 👉 Before we start

-In this section we'll talk about topics that you actually should of know BEFORE you entered this curriculum.
-And maybe you do.
-But **IF** you don't **THEN** this is the ultimate time to start - it's never too late :)

-So first we will talk mostly about the basics, like...
+First, let's talk about the term ***Interactive Graphics***.
+If you google it, most of the results are probably related to data analysis and infographics or maybe some (oldschool) visualization techniques, which may be a bit confusing.

+We use *Interactive Graphics* here, because our content correspond to specific competence standard in Estonian vocational school system, where the curriculum is named [*Interaktiivne graafika*](https://www.kutseregister.ee/ctrl/en/Standardid/vaata/10719487).

+Basically we talk about beginner level WEB- and UI design with a little bit of front-end, markup and coding skills.

+## Introduction to IG

-### ...what is interactive graphics?
+### So, what is it?
 <DurationSnippet s="2" />

 ::: tip